If you’re enrolled in a high-deductible health plan at work, you may have been offered the option of an HSA.

 “You get an upfront tax deduction.
 The money grows tax-free until you use it.
 And then when you use the money, it’s tax-free,” money expert Clark Howard says about HSAs.
 “It’s what accountants refer to as ‘triple tax-free.’”

 Do I Qualify for an HSA?

 You must be enrolled in an eligible High Deductible Health Plan (HDHP) to open an HSA.
 HDHPs tend to feature lower monthly premiums and higher deductibles.
-In 2021, the IRS defines an HDHP as a health insurance policy with:
+In 2022 (and 2023), the IRS defines (and will define) an HDHP as a health insurance policy with:

 In addition to those restrictions, you also will not qualify for an HSA if:

 - You’re under 18